-- 1. By passing, in the required subjects, the Cornell University entrance examinations. - 2.
-By passing, in the required subjects, the examinations of the College Entrance Examination Board.
+- 1. By passing in the required subjects, the Cornell University entrance examinations. - 2.
+By passing, in the required subjects, the examinations of the College Entrance Examination Board. - 3.
+By passing the necessary Regents examinations. - 4.
+By presenting an acceptable school certificate.